 If a patient's fructosamine is increased, then the patient's average glucose over the last 2 to 3 weeks has been elevated.
 In general, the higher the fructosamine concentration the higher the average blood glucose level.
 Trends may be more important that absolute values.
 If there is a trend from a normal to high fructosamine, it may indicate that a patient's glucose control is not adequate - that they are getting too much sugar, too little insulin, or that their insulin treatment has become less effective.

-Normal fructosamine levels may indicate that a patient is either not diabetic (and therefore should not be monitored) or that he has good diabetic control.
+Normal fructosamine levels may indicate that a patient is either not diabetic (and therefore should not be monitored) or that they have good diabetic control.
 A trend from high to normal fructosamine levels may indicate that changes to a patient's treatment regimen are effective.

 Fructosamine results must be evaluated in the context of the patient's total clinical findings.
-Falsely low fructosamine results may be seen with decreased protein levels, increased protein loss, or a change in the type of protein produced by the body.
+Falsely low fructosamine results may be seen with decreased protein/or albumin levels, conditions associated with increased protein loss in the urine or gastrointestinal tract, or a change in the type of protein produced by the body.
 In this case, a discrepancy between the results obtained from daily glucose monitoring and fructosamine testing may be noticed.
 Also, someone whose glucose concentrations swing erratically from high to low may have normal or near normal fructosamine and HbA1c levels but still have a condition that requires frequent monitoring.

 The advantage of glycated albumin compared to fructosamine is that glycated albumin can be expressed as the ratio of GA to total albumin, thus minimizing the interference due to the concentrations of glycated and nonglycated albumin.
 The current method for measuring glycated albumin is also better standardized and less susceptible to preanalytical variables than fructosamine.